zowe-actions/shared-actions/publish/README.md

 # Publishing Zowe projects

 This action does publishing step for Zowe projects.\
-It determines if current branch is a release branch, or formal release branch, then based on if current workflow is doing a 'PERFORM RELEASE', make decisions and finally produce a JSON file (in root project directory) that contains upload specs for jFrog Artifactory. \
+Based on if current branch is a release branch, or formal release branch, if current workflow is doing a 'PERFORM RELEASE', this action make decisions and finally produce a JSON file (in root project directory) that contains upload specs for jFrog Artifactory. \
-Later steps in your workflow can use this JSON file for jFrog to consume that does the upload.
+Then utilize this newly created JSON file for jFrog to consume, finally does uploading.
-#### Note:
-The properties of a branch (eg. if it is a release branch or formal release branch) can be found at [defaultBranches.json](https://github.com/zowe-actions/shared-actions/blob/main/envvars-global/defaultBranches.json)
 <br />

 ## Inputs